YaccConstructor/LangToGroup/README.md

     Input grammar (context-free, conjunctive or boolean) turing_machine, tm
-    Produced Turing machine (its type depends on used approach) group_prsentation, gp
+    Produced Turing machine (its type depends on used approach) group_presentation, gp
     Produced group presentation
-Note: When enumerating objects, they must be separated by commas
+Note: When enumerating objects, they must be separated by commas WITHOUT SPACES!

 For more information see https://github.com/YaccConstructor/LangToGroup/blob/master/README.md
 ```

-For example, if you want build presentation of grammar via second modification of the second approach and get metrics of produced group presentation, you should type options:
+For example, if you want build presentation of grammar via second modification of the second approach and get metrics of produced group presentation and Turing machine, you should type options:
-`-i grammar.txt -a second_b -I grammar,turing_machine,group_presentation`
+`-i grammar.txt -a second_b -I tm,gp`

 And if you want to build presentation of grammar via first approach and save produced group presentation to file, you should type options:
 `-i grammar.txt -o group_presentation.txt -a first`